 The South Valley Neurology team can refer you and your family for counseling to help you live with the changes dementia causes in your life.
 Therapy can help you manage your emotions and behaviors and provide your family with tools to cope with your health issues.

-If you have concerns about your forgetfulness or signs of dementia in someone you love, call to schedule a consultation at South Valley Neurology or request an appointment online today.
+If you have concerns about your forgetfulness or signs of dementia in someone you love, call to schedule a consultation at South Valley Neurology today.